lwsinclair/hsk-mcp/README.md

 ### Best Practices for Tool Development

-When developing new tools for Base MCP:
+When developing new tools for Hashkey MCP:

 - Follow the existing code style and patterns
 - Ensure your tool has a clear, focused purpose